Soccer-Argentina outclass Poland despite Messi penalty miss to advance

 By Rohith Nair

-DOHA, Nov 30 (Reuters) - Argentina advanced to the knockout stages of the World Cup with a 2-0 victory over Poland in their final Group C match on Wednesday even though skipper Lionel Messi saw a first half penalty saved at Stadium 974.
+DOHA, Nov 30 (Reuters) - Lionel Messi missed a first-half penalty but Argentina's Alexis Mac Allister and Julian Alvarez scored in a 2-0 victory over Poland at Stadium 974 on Wednesday as both teams booked their places in the knockout stages of the World Cup.

-Argentina's victory moved the South American side to the top of the group and they will face Australia in the last-16 while second-placed Poland take on reigning champions France.
+Argentina's victory propelled Lionel Scaloni's side to the top of Group C and they will face Australia in the last-16 while second-placed Poland, who qualified on goal difference after Mexico beat Saudi Arabia 2-1, take on reigning champions France.

-The goal was just reward for Argentina who had dominated possession while Poland barely managed to get out of their own half.
+The goal was just reward for Argentina who had dominated possession while Poland had barely managed to get out of their own half, with the South American side's goalkeeper Emiliano Martinez a mere spectator for the majority of the game.

 CONTROVERSIAL PENALTY

-Earlier, Poland were up in arms when Argentina were awarded a controversial penalty after a VAR check for a foul on Messi when Szczesny's glove brushed his face as the Paris St Germain forward rose up for a header at the far post.
+Poland were up in arms in the first half when Argentina were awarded a controversial penalty after a VAR check for a foul on Messi when Szczesny's glove brushed his face as the Paris St Germain forward rose up for a header at the far post.

 But Szczesny was up to the task and despite the thousands of Argentina fans raising the decibel levels inside the arena, he kept his composure and guessed correctly, diving to his left and using one hand to swat aside Messi's effort from the spot.

+"He was very much involved and committed.
+I'm not attacking anyone in the team, but we didn't help him score," Poland coach Czeslaw Michniewicz said.

+"If our team had a higher percentage of possession, if Messi played with us and Lewandowski played with Argentina, he would score five goals...
+Messi didn't score, did he?"

-Szczesny had been kept busy the entire half with the Poland defence breached time and again but the Juventus keeper stood firm to deny the Argentines who grew more confident with every attack.
+At the other end, Szczesny had been kept busy the entire half with the Poland defence breached time and again but the Juventus keeper stood firm to deny Argentina who grew more confident with every attack.

 He first denied Alvarez when the Manchester City forward broke through the offside trap before he tipped Angel Di Maria's cross over the bar when his Juve team mate attempted to score directly from a corner kick.

-But he could do nothing but scramble when Mac Allister took his shot even before Poland could settle down after the restart while Alvarez's shot for the second goal was too good for any keeper.
+But Szczesny could do nothing but scramble helplessly when Mac Allister took his shot even before Poland could settle down after the restart while Alvarez's shot for the second goal was too good for any keeper.

+"It's so emotional for me, for the whole squad.
+It's a dream come true," Mac Allister told reporters.
+"I debuted with this team, I'm so proud of that.
+And now managing to score in a World Cup - I'm so happy.

+"(After Messi's penalty) we tried to stay positive, to stay calm.
+We did not feel down.
+We tried to be optimistic...
+Fortunately we managed to win and go through."

 ((Rohith.Nair@thomsonreuters.com;))